louis-neovim-plugins/statuscolumn/README.md

 The features:
 - Diagnostic signs are in their own column.
 They cannot be overwritten by gitsigns for example.
 - Strong border with the "buffer" space.
+Makes it easier to see where the code indentation really starts.
 - Gitsigns are displayed as a different color on the border.
 - Wrapped lines now better display their span in the number column.
 - Marks are shown if there are any in the current buffer.